Empowering women managing PCOS

 2024

-My Role: UX Designer and Researcher
+My Role: Product Designer and Researcher

 Scope of Work